brunobord/stardrifter/stardrifter/you.md

 > * Fight: 0
 >
 > Well, it looks like I'm a hell of a pilot, but my tongue is not as skillful.
+>
+> I'm now rolling for wealth: it's a *3* again.
+I'm adding 1, since Hewett's
+> coming from the Surroundings, and here's my money: 4000 credits.

 There we go to the next chapter, i.e. my Spaceship.